-Like the previous collaborations between Danny McBride, Jody Hill, and HBO, The Righteous Gemstones is packed with fantastic dialogue, brilliant, dark humor, and somehow makes you almost want to root for its seemingly terrible protagonists.
+Like the previous collaborations between Danny McBride, Jody Hill, and HBO, The Righteous Gemstones is packed with fantastic dialogue, brilliant, dark humor, and somehow makes you almost want to root for its seemingly irredeemable protagonists.
 However, McBride shares more of the spotlight this time around, allowing the stellar cast – including Walton Goggins, Edi Patterson, Adam Devine, and John Goodman – to flesh out their roles as well, thus making each branching story arc feel just as important.
 It’s too early to tell for sure if The Righteous Gemstones will match – or possibly surpass – Eastbound & Down or Vice Principals, but if the following seasons are as good as this one, it just might.

 You can read my review of the premiere here.